Leonardo Sottani

-Leonardo Sottani (born 1 November 1973 in Figline Valdarno) is a retired water polo player from Italy, who represented his native country at the 1996 Summer Olympics in Atlanta, Georgia.
+Leonardo Sottani (born 1 November 1973) is a retired water polo player from Italy, who represented his native country at the 1996 Summer Olympics in Atlanta, Georgia.
 There the attacking forward (1m97) was a member of the men's national team that claimed the bronze medal.
 He participated at the 1996, 2000, and 2008 Summer Olympics representing the Italian National Waterpolo team.

 He played for the most successful waterpolo team in the world, Pro Recco, and helped the team win the Italian League and Coppa Italia in 2006 and 2007.
 He also played for RN Florentia.